stackbit-projects/silvestru-site-f4da8/about.md

 Lesson learned.

-Now, do **you** want a job done well?
+Now while I may not be cleaning houses anymore...

-While I may not clean houses anymore, I sure can help you clean the profits, dollars and cents that are laying about in your lists and current customers.
+If you want a job done well, I sure can help you clean the profits, dollars and cents that are laying about in your lists and current customers through engaging copy.

 [Holla at your boy](/contact).